status-im/help.status.im/docs/en/your-profile-and-preferences/view-and-edit-your-status-profile.md

     1. Update content in the **Display name** or **Bio** field.
     1. Click **Save changes**.

-## Edit communities, accounts, collectibles or assets {: #edit-showcase}
+### Communities, accounts, collectibles or assets {: #edit-showcase}

-The information in this section is hidden by default.
+Such information is hidden by default.
 You can choose what to reveal to different groups of Status users.

 === "Mobile"